 Step 1 – Brainstorming ideas

 At first, start with brainstorming ideas to identify a topic suited for your essay.
-To do so, you could compile a list, draw some diagrams, or just start out freewriting about the things that are on your mind.
-Take enough time for researching your topic and jot down information and ideas that you think may work well in your essay.
+To do so, you could compile a list, draw some diagrams, or just start freewriting about the things that are on your mind.
+Take enough time to research your topic and jot down information and ideas that you think may work well in your essay.

 Step 2 – Developing a thesis

 Step 3 – Creating an outline

 The third step is to outline your ideas and arguments for your essay.
-Creating your essay’s outline, even when it’s just rough and probably will change while you’re writing, will help you determine whether the information you have to support the thesis is sufficient and it will help you with organizing all the information in the essay.
+Creating your essay’s outline, even when it’s just rough and probably will change while you’re writing, will help you determine whether the information you have to support the thesis is sufficient.
+It will help you with organizing all the information in the essay.

 Step 4 – Writing a rough draft